Spearfoot/disk-burnin-and-testing/README.md

 Tested with the static analysis tool at https://www.shellcheck.net to insure that the code is POSIX-compliant and free of issues.

 Written by Keith Nash, March 2017.
-Modified on 15 December 2019.
+Modified on 7 April 2020.